-Step Activity 1 Entry Criteria Prior to the Gate 1 or 2 the project must be registered in the ICT portal - DSIA, this is a prerequisite for initiating a Gate 2review.
-(It should be undertaken at least 6 weeks before initiating a Gate 2).
-6 weeks prior to the Gateway commencement date, the Delivery (or Accountable) Agency checks readiness of the project for the Gate 2 Review and contacts the Gateway Coordination Agency (GCA).
-(Note the DCS Assurance team will also monitor the likely timeframe through the regular assurance catch ups each month.)
-6 weeks + prior 2 GCA Review Manager (Digital Assurance) and Delivery (or Accountable) Agency confirm the Review Dates.
+Step Activity Entry Criteria Completion of Gate 1 and or 2 & the project must be registered in the ICT portal - DSIA, this is a prerequisite for initiating a Gate 3 review.
+1 6 weeks prior to the Gateway commencement date, the Accountable Agency checks readiness of the project for the Gate 3 Review and contacts the Gateway Coordination Agency (GCA).
+6 weeks (Note the DCS Assurance team will also monitor the likely timeframe through the regular assurance catch ups each month.) + prior 2 GCA Review Manager (Digital Assurance) and Delivery (or Accountable) Agency confirm the Review Dates.
 (Dates must consider key stakeholder availability including the Sponsor) 3 GCA Review Manager appoints an independent Reviewer Team to the review.
 (As per the expert reviewer panel appointment process.)
-4 GCA Review Manager conducts a briefing with the Delivery (or Accountable) Agency to gain a common understanding of the project's status, identify any supporting documentation required and provide guidance on how to complete the Gate 2 readiness checklist template.
-1 Month prior Preparation / 5 The Delivery (or Accountable) Agency complete the Gate 2 readiness checklist template with input from key Agency stakeholders.
+4 GCA Review Manager conducts a briefing with the Delivery (or Accountable) Agency to gain a common understanding of the project's status, identify any supporting documentation required and provide guidance on how to complete the Gate 3 readiness checklist template.
+1 Month prior Preparation / The Delivery (or Accountable) Agency to complete the Gate 3 readiness checklist template with input from key Agency stakeholders.
 (New document to assist the Agency and DCS Assurance team to prepare for the Gateway.)
-A draft Terms of Reference (ToR) is also completed at this time by the GCA Review Manager (Digital Assurance), this is shared with the Agency to refine.
-The project sponsor to agree/sign off.
-Planning TOR 6 The Delivery (or Accountable) Agency provide the Reviewer Team with the readiness checklist and provide supporting documentation to the allocated secure shared drive location.
-7 Pre-Planning GCA Review Manager meets with the Independent Review Team to jointly review the Terms of Reference for the Gate 2 and if additional documentation is considered then the request can be made for this as well the key interviewees.
-Finalise Plan and Conduct 8 Planning formal Kick off This starts with the kick-off meeting where the sponsor and delegates outline the project to be assessed and any key background needed to provide context.
-High level run through of the Gateway process, roles and responsibilities Documentation requirements are confirmed, and interview are scheduled and confirmed ٠
+Planning 5 A draft Terms of Reference (ToR) is also completed at this time by the GCA Review Manager (Digital Assurance), this is shared with the Agency to refine. ╘ The project sponsor to agree/sign off.
+6 The Delivery (or Accountable) Agency provide the Reviewer Team with the readiness checklist and provide supporting documentation to the allocated secure shared drive location.
+Pre-Planning 7 GCA Review Manager meets with the Independent Review Team to jointly review the Terms of Reference for the Gate 3 and if additional documentation is considered then the request can be made for this as well the key interviewees.
+Finalise Plan and Conduct Planning formal Kick off E. 8 This starts with the kick-off meeting where the sponsor and delegates outline the project to be assessed, and any key background needed to provide context.
+0 High level run through of the Gateway process, roles and responsibilities Documentation requirements are confirmed, and interview are scheduled and confirmed